CRISES IN THE CAPITALIST SYSTEM

 • Sources of cheap labor.

-For example, Germany fought France in the Franco-Prussian War of 1870–1871, seizing the coal-rich territories of Alsace and Lorraine, which later became a major point of tension.
+For example, Germany fought France in the Franco-Prussian War of 1870–1871, annexing the coal-rich territories of Alsace and Lorraine, which became a major reason of enemity.

 2. Unequal Division of Colonies.